Fahad-Md-Kamal/Fiber-Blogs/README.md

 }
 ```

-> Here we are taking user id from the request and parsing it to `uint` and Geting user with the given ID.
+> Here we are taking user id from the request and parsing it to `uint` and Getting user with the given ID.
 >
 > Parsing provided data to `UserUpdateDto` and validating fields.
+>
 > Later we are geting user from the database
+>
 > Validating User with the given email exists.
+>
 > Finally we are updating user and returning the udpated user data by persing it `intoUserToResponseDto`

 Now register this handler to `users/routes.go` with for put request: